TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 Accessor Methods
 ^^^^^^^^^^^^^^^^

-The mapping from OMG IDL to Python defines accessor functions for IDL ``attribute`` declarations in much the way the Java mapping does.
+The mapping kutoka OMG IDL to Python defines accessor functions for IDL ``attribute`` declarations in much the way the Java mapping does.
 Mapping the IDL declarations ::